 All Cricut Beginners NEED to know how to use Transfer Tape on Cricut Projects.
-I am going to help you step by step and watch for the video tutorial.
+I am going to help you step by step and watch the video tutorial.
 It’s super easy!

 How to Use Transfer Tape – The Video Tutorial